Ninnat/ninnat.github.io/_posts/2017-01-26-adjoint-functors.md

 \end{aligned} $$
 If there is another map $\gamma'$ from $D$ to $C$ that makes the diagram commutes, it must sends $d$ to an element of $A \times B$ that projects to $\alpha'(d)$ on $A$ and $\beta'(d)$ on $B$.
 But that element is none other than $(\alpha'(d),\beta'(d))$.
 Thus, the uniqueness is established.
 For the direct sum $C = A \cup B$, a natural choice for the mappings $\alpha$ and $\beta$ is the embedding of $A$ and $B$ into the union.
 Then the proof proceeds in the same manner by making obvious choices and following the arrows around ("diagram chasing").

 We can ask if the direct product and the direct sum of sets are the only product and coproduct objects in **Set**.
 The nice answer is that they are.
 And this is not only true in **Set** but also in a general category as well.
-We will not prove that here but it amounts also to using the definition of a product or a coproduct and diagram chasing.
+We will not prove that here but it amounts to using the definition of a product or a coproduct and do some more diagram chasing.

 Why going so far to define something that should reduce to the notion of a product in any category?
 Well, this construction guides us when it is not clear what the right structure of the product is.
 This is the case in the category **Top** of all topological spaces, which [Todd Trimble](https://topologicalmusings.wordpress.com/2008/06/22/basic-category-theory-i/) gives as an example and to which I will not go into since it is new to me so I would just be regurgitating what Todd already said.